Jamaat-e-Islami Kashmir: Electoral politics

 Although the 1970s proved to be a phase where the Jamaat's political strength grew the organisation suffered in 1979.
 In April 1979 General Zia ul Haq seized power and hanged Zulfiqar Ali Bhutto.
 Common perception was that the Jamaat-i-Islami of Pakistan was behind this event.
 Consequently, there were massive anti-Jamaat agitations all over Kashmir.
-JIJK offices and its members’ houses came under attack.
+JIJK offices and its members' houses came under attack.
 These riots lasted three days and property worth 400 million rupees, belonging to the Jamaat and its members, were either destroyed or looted.

 The Jamaat believed that behind these attacks on it were the leftists who were using Bhutto's hanging to discredit the Jamaat in the Kashmiri society.
 The Jamaat also blamed some religious leaders opposed to the Jamaat of instigating people to attack it.

 The Jamaat later contested the 1983 State Assembly election but failed to win a single of the 26 seats it had contested because of alleged massive rigging.

-The last time the Jamaat contested the elections was in 1987 as part of the Muslim United Front which was fought on the platform of advocating the establishment of rule by the Quran and Sunnah.
+The Jamaat contested the elections in 1987 as part of the Muslim United Front which was fought on the platform of advocating the establishment of rule by the Quran and Sunnah.
 These elections were rigged.
+On 15 May, 2024, Jamaat-e-Islami Kashmir addressed a press conference and said that they are willing to contest the Legislative Elections in Jammu and Kashmir, if ban on the organization is lifted.
+On August 25, the Majlis-e-Shura (Consultative Body) of JeI held a meeting at Nowgam, Srinagar and decided to field its members as independent candidates after the Election Commission of India announced the polls, first time in a decade, for UT of J&K. This was the re-entry of Jamaat in electoral arena, after 37 years.
+The Jamaat fielded 3 of its members, namely, Dr. Talat Majid, Sayar Ahmad Reshi and Nazir Ahmad Bhat as independents in Pulwama, Kulgam and Devsar constituencies respectively and is fielding more than 10 of its members in the 2nd and 3rd phase of the UT election, though it did not win any seat.